jihoonakang/pyBaram_xccels/doc/src/examples.rst

 Supersonic flow over HB-2 model
 =================================
-The HB-2 model is a standard test case of axisymmetric body.
-The detail flow conditions and experimental data can be obtained from `AEDC technical report <https://apps.dtic.mil/sti/pdfs/AD0412651.pdf>`_.
-You can download the mesh file from the link in examples folder.
-Since the provided mesh file is quite huge, it is recommended to run this case on the cluster machine.
-Procedures to obtain steady-state solution are presented as follows.
+The HB-2 model is a standard test case for an axisymmetric body.
+Detailed flow conditions and experimental data can be obtained from the `AEDC technical report <https://apps.dtic.mil/sti/pdfs/AD0412651.pdf>`_.
+You can download the mesh file from the link provided in the `examples` folder.
+Due to the substantial size of the provided mesh file, it is recommended to run this case on a cluster machine.
+The procedures to obtain a steady-state solution are presented as follows:

 1. Convert mesh::